TU-Berlin-DIMA/Condor/README.md

 You can use the demo package to write and compile your first Condor Synopsis-based Streaming Job.
 Just set up the SynopsisBasedStreamingJob main class and run it on your favorite IDE.

-Alternativelly is possible to create a jar file with maven and submit it as a streaming job to a Flink cluster:
+Alternatively is possible to create a jar file with maven and submit it as a streaming job to a Flink cluster:

 `
 cd demo/